pushover/pushover.github.io/readme.txt

 levels included into the program

 - They need to be put under the GPL licence, or something compatible.
-Otherwise inclusion is legally not possible, copyright stays with you, of course.
+Otherwise inclusion is legally not possible.
+Copyright stays with you, of course.
 - Please only contribute complete sets and no single levels.
 They don't need to be long, 10 levels is enough but this way you can keep up a constant scheme and theme logic of the levels.